JLofgren/demo-grpc-java-bug-4284/java/README.md

 This creates the scripts `hello-world-server` and `hello-world-client` in the `build/install/examples/bin/` directory that run the examples.
-Each example requires the server to be running before starting the client.
+The example requires the server to be running before starting the client.

-For example, to try the hello world example first run:
+First start the server:

 ```
 $ ./build/install/examples/bin/hello-world-server